 Turn onto Winchester St. and follow E to:

 This was once the home of magician Doug Henning.
 You can’t go inside (it’s someone else’s home now), but a plaque at the front commemorates his life (1947–2000) and immortalizes him as “magician, teacher, politician.”
 The first two are easy to get, but the last requires some explanation.
 In 1994, Henning stood for election to Parliament as a member of the Natural Law Party, an organization memorable mainly for its belief in levitation.

 Continue walking E on Winchester St. and turn S onto:

 This quiet street had some of the loveliest homes in Cabbagetown.
 While the architecture is an eclectic mix, you'll mostly see variations on Victorian and Queen Anne styles.
 Walk down to Sackville Place (the street will be only on your left side).
 Across from it is Pine Terrace, a series of Victorian redbrick town houses built in 1886.

 Walk N back to Winchester Ave. and follow it E to Sumach St., where you'll find:

-This is a lovely park that's a favorite with neighboring families.
-While you stop to enjoy the scenery, you can learn more about Cabbagetown's history.
-Look for the large maps and plaques in the park's northwestern corner, and you can learn all about many of the fascinating people who once called the neighborhood theirs.
+This is a lovely park that’s a favorite with neighboring families.
+While you stop to enjoy the scenery, you can learn more about Cabbagetown’s history.
+Look for the large maps and plaques in the park’s northwestern corner, and you can read all about many of the fascinating people who once called the neighborhood theirs.
 (Hint: Doug Henning fit in very well.)
 Depending on when you visit, you may find a farmer's market operating in the park, too.